gren-lang/compiler/hints/shadowing.md

 I define a `name` with type `Maybe String` and then in that second branch, I define a `name` that is a `String`.
 Now that there are two `name` values, it is not 100% obvious which one you want in that second branch.

-Most linters produce warnings on variable shadowing, so Elm makes “best practices” the default.
+Most linters produce warnings on variable shadowing, so Gren makes “best practices” the default.
 Just rename the first one to `maybeName` and move on.

 This choice is relatively uncommon in programming languages though, so I want to provide the reasoning behind it.